daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 Alternatively, unlock an as-yet-unexplored related ability that could derive from the basic movement power provided by the focus.

 **Rang 6:** Choisissez deux capacités de rang supérieur.
 Donnez-les tous les deux comme options pour la Motivation; un PJ choisira l'un ou l'autre.
-One of the options should provide either an offensive ou a defensive ability, opposite the ability provided at Rang 4 (though high Rang rather than mid Rang).
+Une des options devrait fournir un moyen soit offensif, soit défensif, opposite the ability provided at Rang 4 (though high Rang rather than mid Rang).

 The other option should be something that further explores the use of the basic
 movement ability.
 If the Rang 5 choice was the penultimate ability, this might be an even better ultimate ability related to the movement.